Generic Name: midazolam (injection) (mi DAZ oh lam)

-You should not be treated with midazolam injection if you are allergic to it, or if you have:
+You should not be treated with Versed if you are allergic to it, or if you have:

 congestive heart failure;

-if you have recently used alcohol, sedatives, tranquilizers, or narcotic (opioid) medications.
+if you recently used alcohol, sedatives, tranquilizers, or opioid medications; or

-Midazolam can cause birth defects in an unborn baby, and generally should not be used during pregnancy.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Versed can cause birth defects in an unborn baby, and generally should not be used during pregnancy.

 Negative brain effects from sedatives have been seen in animal studies.
 However, studies in human children receiving single short uses of this medicine have not shown a likely effect on behavior or learning.
 More research is needed.

 In some cases, your doctor may decide to postpone a surgery based on these risks.
 Treatment may not be delayed in the case of life-threatening conditions, medical emergencies, or surgery needed to correct certain birth defects.

 Ask your doctor for information about all medicines that will be used during your surgery, and how long the surgery will last.